 Science Fiction Books for Teens

-This 4 book series is set in the future in a time of disease and war.
+This four-book series is set in the future in a time of disease and war.
 This series is part twisted fairy tale, part dystopia, and part sci-fi fantasy.

 Cinderella, Red Riding Hood, and Rapunzel are re-imagined as you have never seen them before.
 All of them are smart and strong women far from the helpless damsels in distress we know them to be.

-The first book introduces us to Cinder.
+The first in this series of classic book retellings introduces us to Cinder.
 She is a cyborg (part human, part machine) who lives with her……..you guessed it….. two step-sisters and stepmother.

 In 2045, most people spent their days in the OASIS, a virtual reality world.
 When the elusive creator of the OASIS dies and leaves clues behind, the first person to solve the riddles will be in control of the entire OASIS and a massive fortune.